-And similarly, there are gains that could be made by moving back to a broader notion of importance.
-We have already acknowledged that our account says nothing about the prosidic effects of real-world goals.
-But it is clear that they do have prosodic effects - that when we're giving instruction, or offering an explanation, we prosodically highlight information that we consider crucial and background information that we consider secondary.
-Consider (69), which you might expect to hear from a host on a cooking show.
+sider crucial and background information that we consider secondary.
+Consider (68), which you might expect to hear from a host on a cooking show.
 We might ask what is conveyed by giving primary accent to slowly rather than saucepan.
-There is no clear difference in predictability between the two words - browning butter is a prototypically slow, saucepan-based activity, so neither word will be surprising to someone who does not).
+There is no clear difference in predictability between the two words - browning butter is a prototypically slow, saucepan-based activity, so neither word will be surprising to someone who cooks (and either or both could equally well be surprising to someone who does not).
 But it is plausible that accenting slowly emphasizes the importance of the word; that the host, by accenting it, shows us that he cares a great deal about keeping us from heating the butter too quickly and burning it, and cares somewhat less about the shape of the vessel we heat it in.

-(69) Brown the butter SLOWLY in a saucepan, // and then toss in the GAR-LIC...
+(68) Brown the butter SLOWLY in a saucepan, // and then toss in the GAR-LIC...

-Of course, the prosody in (69) is not the only way to pronounce that sentence.
-One could just as easily give saucepan the primary accent in its phrase instead of slowly, and even stranger pronunciations like (70) are imaginable (though pragmatically odd).
+Of course, the prosody in (68) is not the only way to pronounce that sentence.
+One could just as easily give saucepan the primary accent in its phrase instead of slowly, and even stranger pronunciations like (69) are imaginable (though pragmatically odd).
 The fact that there is room for variation here emphasizes something interesting about importance - it is to some extent under the speaker's control, at least insofar as the speaker can choose which goals to pursue in an utterance and how to prioritize them.
-If (70) is odd, it is perhaps because it reflects an odd choice of goals to prioritize.
+If (69) is odd, it is perhaps because it reflects an odd choice of goals to prioritize.
 Hearing it, one would wonder "Why is in so important?
 What is he getting at?", and perhaps the underlying question is "Why has he decided that his top priority is getting me to put the butter in the saucepan?
 Does he think that I'm likely to put it on the outside of the saucepan by mistake?"

-(70) Brown the BUTTER slowly IN a saucepan...
+(69) Brown the BUTTER slowly IN a saucepan...